monmima/boutique-laravel/README.md

 - Something is wrong with your route.
 The form route and the web.php route doesn't seem to be the same.

+### SQLSTATE[23000]: Integrity constraint violation: 19 NOT NULL constraint failed: songs.name (SQL: update "songs" set "name" = ?, "artist" = ?, "lyrics" = ?, "link" = ?, "updated_at" = 2021-06-28 19:59:50 where "id" = 1)

+- Something is wrong with the "name" and "id" attributes of your input fields.
+Are you sure they exist and they are named properly?

 ## Creating A Many-To-Many Relationship (Pivot Table)

 Thanks to [Code with Daryl](https://www.youtube.com/watch?v=2oFNu_RhTt4) for providing his tutorial on YouTube.
 Also, thanks to [Qirolab](https://www.youtube.com/watch?v=JQ01o10Mva4).